-A. What you are describing is the classic symptom of atrial fibrillation or AFib.
+A. The fluttering in your heart that you are describing is the classic symptom of atrial fibrillation or AFib.
 AFib is a condition characterized by a disrupted heartbeat.
 A malfunction in the electrical system of the heart makes the upper chambers of the heart (called the atria) beat so quickly that they twitch or skip beats.
 This, in turn, causes the heart's lower chambers, or ventricles, to beat in an uncoordinated way.
 The resulting irregular beats cause a fluttering heart rate that beats much faster than normal.

 During episodes of AFib, some people can have symptoms while others may not even notice.
 What is important, though, is for people with AFib to be on blood thinners because of the increased risk for a stroke.
 Because of the irregular heartbeat, blood may pool in the atria and cause a clot.
 These clots can in turn, break loose and lead to a stroke which is the greatest danger of AFib.

-The causes of AFib are usually related to other conditions that increase the level of stress placed on the heart.
-These might include
+The causes of AFib are usually related to other medical conditions that increase the level of stress placed on the heart.
+These might include:

 Less common causes might include a thyroid disorder or a severe infection like pneumonia.

 A. If you suspect AFib, the first step is to contact your primary care doctor.
 Your doctor is likely to order an electrocardiogram (EKG).
 An EKG is used to detect heart rhythm problems by recording the heart's electrical activity.
 EKGs can be completed in the doctor's office or can be conducted over the course of one or two days with a continuous rhythm, or Holter, monitor worn on the body.